Juventus FC: Contribution to the Italy national team

 Overall, Juventus are the club that has contributed the most players to the Italy national team in history, being the only Italian club that has contributed players to every Italy national team since the 2nd FIFA World Cup.
 Juventus have contributed numerous players to Italy's World Cup campaigns, these successful periods principally have coincided with two golden ages of the Turin club's history, referred as Quinquennio d'Oro (The Golden Quinquennium), from 1931 until 1935, and Ciclo Leggendario (The Legendary Cycle), from 1972 to 1986.
+That contribution is mostly in official competitions—in almost uninterrupted way since 1924—who often formed the group that led the Azzurri squad to international success, most importantly in the 1934, 1982 and 2006 FIFA World Cups.
+The Italian media often called that massive contribution as Nazio-Juve in 1930s, Blocco-Juve in 1970s-1980s and Ital-Juve in 2010s.

 Below are a list of Juventus players who represented the Italy national team during World Cup winning tournaments.